Terms and conditions

 Paying by internet banking

 We also offer the option to pay by internet banking, which allows you to make a direct credit payment from your bank account.
-This option is available only to individuals who agree to the Payment Express Terms and Conditions prior to authorising the payment.
+This option is available only to individuals who agree to the Windcave terms and conditions prior to authorising the payment.

 Unlawful access or use of our services